 a) Substantially different from other IEEE 802 standards

-The proposed Spectrum Occupancy Sensing effort will produce a new IEEE Std.
+The proposed Spectrum Characterization and Occupancy Sensing (SCOS) effort will produce a new IEEE Std.
 802.22.3.
 This effort will benefit many other projects within the 802 community which are engaged in creating standards for spectrum sharing.
 It will also complement IETF standards such as IETF Protocol to Access White Spaces (PAWS) based systems to obtain additional information about the spectrum usage.

 Since 2005, the 802.22 Working Group has been developing cognitive radio technologies which include spectrum sensing, cognitive radio messaging and control as well as spectrum management.

-There are no completed or on-going activities that are similar to the proposed Spectrum Occupancy Sensing project within the IEEE 802 community.
+There are no completed or on-going activities that are similar to the proposed Spectrum Characterization and Occupancy Sensing (SCOS) project within the IEEE 802 community.
 However, there are a few other similar standards in this space which are listed below.

 IEEE Std.
 1900.6-2011: IEEE Standard for Spectrum Sensing, Interfaces and Data Structures for Dynamic Spectrum Access and other Advanced Radio Communications Systems